ramen-dev/charturl-api-docs/source/includes/_intro.md

 ### Chat bots

-JavaScript charting libraries don’t run in chat systems like Slack and Hipchat, but they render images, and that’s all that is needed for ChartURL to work.
+JavaScript charting libraries don’t run in chat systems like Slack and Hipchat, but those products do let you embed images, and that's all that is needed for ChartURL to work.
 Companies like [Statsbot](http://statsbot.co/) power their Slackbot chat charts with ChartURL.